A version of this recipe first appeared on the Twilio blog.

 A Segment account – sign up here if you don’t already have one.

-You will also need access to Functions and Personas Advanced.
+You will also need access to Twilio Engage.
 You’ll need to talk to a sales rep to enables these if you haven’t got them already.

 Set up your Node server